-When you mix a Siberian Husky with an Australian Shepherd, you get what’s commonly known as an “Aussie Husky” or some find Aussie Serbian a little funnier!
+When you mix a Siberian Husky with an Australian Shepherd, you get what’s commonly known as an “Aussie Husky” or some find Ausberian a little funnier!

 The Husky Australian Shepherd mix is becoming increasingly popular and has been since they were bred around 20 years ago during the designer dog breed boom.

-The Siberian Husky and the Australian Shepherd are ranked 14th and 15th most popular dog breed in the USA today by the AKC.
-No wonder this is an awesome hybrid.
+The Siberian Husky and the Australian Shepherd are ranked 16th and 12th most popular dog breed in the USA today by the AKC.
+No wonder this is an awesome crossbreed.

 Origins of the Australian Shepherd